ItamarOlmert/dataExtension/readme.md

 Note that Chrome support for non-Web Store extensions is limited, and as such it will not automatically update.
 You should manually look for updates instead as need may arise and re-download the extension if there is one.

-Start by downloading the `extension` folder from this repository.
+Start by downloading the `extension` folder from this repository (be sure to unzip if it comes in a .zip file).

 Next, follow [these](https://developer.chrome.com/docs/extensions/mv3/getstarted/#unpacked) directions to load an unpacked extension into chrome, selecting the downloaded folder when prompted.